ocaml/dune-www/_posts/2019-01-30-second-step-deprecation.md

 startup.
 Additionally, `jbuild` files are still accepted but both `jbuilder` and `dune` display a warning when encountering them.
-This behavior is now in the development version of dune and will be part of the upcoming 1.7 release.
+This behavior is now in the development version of dune and will be part of the upcoming 1.7.0 release.

-The support for the `jbuilder` binary and `jbuild` files will be discontinued in July this year.
+The support for the `jbuilder` binary and `jbuild` files will be discontinued in July 2019.
 If you haven't switch your project to dune already, now is a good time to do it.

 To do that, you can either follow the [migration's guide][migration],